felipeguilhermefs/diff/README.md

 In this project it is used as a transient datasource and for distributed caching, meaning that we could have multiple instances of this server, and they would share a cache, which makes horizontal scaling easier.
 Also, Redis can be clustered if needed.
+Some tweaks in **docker-compose.yaml** would be needed to make this possible.

 #### OpenAPI and Swagger